Early signs of dementia | aged care options available

 Dementia can happen to anybody, but it is more common after the age of 65.

-The Australian Government provides the following subsidised supports for older people experiencing dementia:
+The Australian Government provides the following subsidised supports for older people experiencing early signs of dementia:

 Home Care Packages.